 - Now your PC will boot from the USB drive and load the HitmanPro.Kickstart saved to the memory stick.
 You will see a screen requesting you to choose USB Boot Options.

 You should press 1 as your choice.
 Doing so will be followed by Windows starting to load.

-• Right after Windows launches, the fabricated Metropolitan British Police block screen will appear as it did before, however in 15-20 seconds the HitmanPro main console will pop up on top of it.
+- Right after Windows launches, the fake Royal Canadian Mounted Police block screen will appear as it did before, however in 15-20 seconds the HitmanPro main console will pop up on top of that.